AddJam/addjam/_drafts/2015-01-30-gems-that-rock.md

 ####**TL;DR** breakpoints!
 ####[Github](https://github.com/deivid-rodriguez/byebug)

-This one is indispensable - just put `byebug` anywhere in your code and you'll get access to the REPL when execution reaches that line.
+This one is indispensable!
+Just put `byebug` anywhere in your code and you'll get access to the REPL when execution reaches that line.
 Byebug is super easy to start using and supports all of the commands you'd expect like stepping over lines and into functions.

 ##Forgery
 ####**TL;DR** More than just lorem ipsum
 ####[Github](https://github.com/sevenwire/forgery)

 I only came across this gem recently but it's definitely one that should be useful to most projects.
-Forgery allows you to generate anything from lorem ipsum text of a specific length to addresses information, locations and personal information.
+Forgery allows you to generate anything from placeholder lorem ipsum text to addresses information, locations and personal information.
 We've been combining it with `factory_girls` to generate test models and for seeding our development database with reasonable values.

 ##Timecop
 ####**TL;DR** Time travel in your tests